On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Statement of the main results

 The $A_\infty$ restriction is sufficiently mild to allow many interesting examples.
 In particular, $A_1$ weights can be chosen for our result including power weights.
-The fact that the result in Theorem \ref{t.hardy-MS} does not involve any geometric constant depending on $\ell(Q)$ is what allows to get a global variant of it, thus getting Theorem \ref{t.MS.Hardy} as a corollary of ours.
+The fact that the result in Theorem \ref{t.hardy-MS} does not involve any geometric constant depending on $\ell(Q)$ is what allows to get a global variant of it, thus getting Theorem \ref{t.MS.Hardy} as a corollary of ours at least in the case $\delta\to1$.

 More precisely, as a consequence of Theorem \ref{t.hardy-MS} we get the following general local Hardy type inequality.